asam-ev/qc-baselib-py/README.md

 The library features the main interfaces needed to implement an application:

-- Configuration: for reading and writing QC Framework applications configuration
+- Configuration: for reading and writing QC Framework applications configuration.
-- Results report: for reading and writing QC Framework applications results
+- Results: for reading and writing QC Framework result files.

 ## Installation